 Star Wars Peanut Butter Candy

-I created these Star Wars Peanut Butter Candy using fun Star Wars candy molds that I ordered for my sisters Dinner Club party so I could experiment with them before her dinner.
-I wanted to learn about using the molds but also get a feeling for how well the shapes and details show with various materials used in the molds.
+I created these Star Wars Peanut Butter Candy using fun Star Wars candy molds that I ordered for my sisters Dinner Club party.
+I wanted to experiment with them before her dinner.
+Mainly I wanted to learn about using the molds; get a feeling for how well the shapes and details show with various materials used in the molds.

 The next experiment was to make candy.
 I chose Peanut Butter Milk Chocolate candy as the mold shapes are fairly large and I thought a filled candy would be better than solid chocolates.
 I purchased red candy melts to use to accent some of the details in the molds.
-This is the first step, to melt and add the accents using a toothpick then placing the molds in the freezer for about 10 minutes to let that set before adding the chocolate.
+The first step is to melt and add the accents using a toothpick.
+Next place the molds in the freezer for about 10 minutes to let that set before adding the chocolate.

-You can see the light on R2-D2 has a red dot of melted candy melts and spots I chose to accent in red on the Millennium Falcon.
+You can see the light on R2-D2 has a red dot of melted candy melts.
+I also chose to accent some spots in red on the Millennium Falcon.

 The next step is to melt the chocolate and then spoon into the molds and cover the bottom and up the sides of the molds in the chocolate.
 Put the molds back into the freezer for 10 minutes for that to set.
 I then added the peanut butter candy filling to each mold making sure there is room on top and the sides to add chocolate to make sure the peanut butter is completely covered.
 The result is some really fun chocolates.
 I struggled a little with the red candy mold detail on the Boba Fett symbol but in truth really loved the result.
 These were really cute and tasted great.
 My son is a big peanut butter cup fan and he thought these were a great alternative for that candy.

 Next experiment will be dark chocolate and white chocolate candy with both red and blue candy melt details.
 Come back soon to see how they turned out.

 - ½ tsp salt